TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

       single: path (in module sys)
       single: Py_SetPath()

-   Return the default module search path; this is computed from the program name (set by :c:func:`Py_SetProgramName` above) and some environment variables.
+   Return the default module search path; this is computed kutoka the program name (set by :c:func:`Py_SetProgramName` above) and some environment variables.
    The returned string consists of a series of directory names separated by a platform dependent delimiter character.
 The delimiter character is ``':'``